Tuesday, October 29, 2024

 Autum's Grand Finale...How to Keep Up

 It has arrived!
-Seemingly overnight, the golden leaves paint the landscape.
-The grandchildren are raking leaves and jumping into the piles while Dewey-the-dog runs circles around them.
+Seemingly overnight, golden leaves paint the landscape.
+The grandchildren rake them up and jump into the piles while Dewey-the-dog runs circles around them.
 The dog pounces into the pile and disappears under the leaves.
 The adults sit in chairs and laugh at their antics while we catch up with one another.

 It has been a little over a year since our family was all together.
 Daughter #2, from New Hampshire, chose this week to bring her family for their annual visit to Virginia.
 Her annual visit is usually the impetus for the Daughters #1, 3 and 4 to find a way be here as well.
 It is always a joy to have our girls visit all at the same time.
 These gatherings are so rare nowadays.
-This year we are all together for Halloween and for this beautiful autumn weather.
+This year we are all together for Halloween.
+The beautiful autumn weather is the icing on the cake.

-My role as mom during our family gatherings hasn't changed much over forty years.
+My role during our family gatherings hasn't changed much over forty years.
 I dote on the grandchildren and I feed everyone.
-One thing I noticed that had changed over the years is that my husband and I are getting older.
+One thing that has changed over the years is that Steve and I are getting older.
 We move a little slower and tire a little easier.
-I always wanted to keep up with everyone's activities but it required movement and movement was beginning to hurt.
+I like to keep up with the children's activities but it movement and energy have diminished over time.

 Yesterday, the kids planned a hike.
-I thought I would stay behind and relax.
-At the last minute, I decided I wanted to go.
+I was going to stay behind and relax.
+At the last minute, I decided to go.
 My daughter said she chose an easy hike that was suitable for the kids.
-I learned the hard way, several years ago, that an "easy" hike for someone who hikes a lot is not an "easy" hike for me.
+Several years ago I learned the hard way that an "easy" hike for one person may not be "easy" hike for me.
 However, I was familiar with where this hike was and I figured I could do it.
-Somewhere I thought I heard her say, "one point two miles" and I thought that would be nothing at all for me to do.
-Once we arrived and began hiking, I learned that it was actually a four mile hike with a bit of elevation gain.
+I thought I heard her saying the hike was one point two miles and I thought that would be easy for me to do.
+Once we arrived and began hiking, I learned that it was actually a four mile hike with an elevation gain.
 I tried not to worry ahead and I just put one foot in front of the other.
 It was a clear trail and the path was easy to follow.
-I got into the groove and I lost track of the work of it.
+I got into the groove and I lost track of the physical work of it.

 Two years ago, this hike would have felt uncomfortable to me.
 It was this moment of realization that I knew my ability to do this hike and enjoy this time with my family today was because I have been going to the gym for the last year and a half.
 My muscles and lungs are in better shape.
-It is the plain, absolute truth and it amazes me.
+This simple truth amazes me.

 The entire challenge has been mind-over-matter for me.
 I hate gyms, I have never liked going to gyms, and I hate to sweat.
 I hate routines that make me get up and go out to exercise at the gym in the morning.
 I hate missing another cup of coffee in my pajamas because I need to go to the gym.
 I hate changing into a bathing suit and getting into water on a cold winter day to do aerobics.
 I honestly hate the process of it all.
 But I did it anyway.
 That Nike commercial holds a lot of truth when it says, "Just Do It."

-In the end, it has paid off, big time.
-The physical and mental reward of accomplishing activities like hiking, ice skating, and paddling are beyond measure.
-I marvel at the fact that simply moving my body more has healed and strengthened it.
+In the end, it has paid off.
+The physical and mental reward of accomplishing activities like hiking, ice skating, and paddling are empowering.
+I marvel at the fact that simply moving ones body on a regular basis results in this amount of strength.
 It requires no prescriptions, no special diet.
-Aches and pains come and go but they don't keep me down.
+Aches and pains still come and go but they are not debilitating.
 My husband began going to the gym last month.
-He gets it now, too.
+He saw what was happening to me and he wanted to feel better too.

 1 comment: